-You have the option to change your IP address to one in location.
+You have the option to change your IP address to another location.
 This gives you the ticket to enjoy the internet with no location restrictions.
 If you want to stream content from foreign catalogs–say you’re in Ireland and want to watch BBC iPlayer–change your IP to one based in the UK and iPlayer will stop serving up error messages.

 If you’re a gamer, changing your IP using a gaming proxy server can help lower your ping.
-If you’re into torrenting, choose a VPN with torrenting servers optimized for fast, safe, anonymous P2P file transfer.
+If you’re into torrenting, choose a VPN with torrenting servers optimized for fast, safe, privacy-enhanced P2P file transfer.
 Forget about your ISP throttling you or reporting you for torrenting!

 Now you know all the advantages of changing your router IP, but you’re probably still wondering how it’s done.